 Assists accounting majors with a high GPA and a high ACT score.

-Assists first year students who are residents of Michigan majoring in fine arts or dance.
+This fund assists first year students who are residents of Michigan majoring in fine arts or dance.

 Benefits students in any discipline of the fine arts.